ietf-llc/policies-consultation/Covered-Individuals-00.md

-DRAFT - BOILERPLAT FOR COVERED INDIVIDUALS (appears in many policies)
+DRAFT - BOILERPLATE FOR COVERED INDIVIDUALS (appears in many policies)

 Who is a Covered Individual?
 The IETF Administration LLC (“IETF LLC”) Board Directors, employees and contractors, as well as any volunteers and/or agents who are formally authorized to act on behalf of IETF LLC in some capacity (collectively, “Covered Individuals”).